-- Fuel and feedstock switch: (a)
+- (a) Fuel and feedstock switch;

-- Switch of technology with or without change of energy source (including energy efficiency (b) improvement as well as use of renewable energies);
+- (b) Switch of technology with or without change of energy source (including energy efficiency improvement as well as use of renewable energies);

-- Methane destruction; (c)
+- (c) Methane destruction;

 - (d) Methane formation avoidance.

-The proposed CDM Project Activity matches option (b) since it consists of a switch from grid electricity to electricity generation from wind power plants35.
+The proposed CDM Project Activity matches option (b) since it consists of a switch from grid electricity to electricity generation from wind power plants.
 Therefore, only wind power plants were considered in this common practice analysis.